cjdelisle/cjdns/rfcs/Whitepaper.md

 answer search queries.
 They select nodes from their of their routing table except in this case the selection contains only a single node.
 The packet is sent through the CryptoAuth session for the next hop and the label for that hop is applied to the packet and it is sent to the switch.
+The "search target" for forwarding a packet is the IPv6 destination address of the packet.

-## The CryptoAuth
+### The CryptoAuth

 The CryptoAuth is a mechanism for wrapping interfaces, you supply it with an interface and optionally a key, and it gives you a new interface which allows